cgarciae/treex/README.md

 * Monadic architecture adds complexity.
 Flax and Haiku use an `apply` method to call modules that set a context with parameters, rng, and different metadata, which adds additional overhead to the API and creates an asymmetry in how Modules are being used inside and outside a context.
 In Treex, modules can be called directly.
 * Among different frameworks, parameter surgery requires special consideration and is challenging to implement.
 Consider a standard workflow such as transfer learning, transferring parameters and state from a  pre-trained module or submodule as part of a new module; in different frameworks, we have to know precisely how to extract their parameters and how to insert them into the new parameter structure/dictionaries such that it is in agreement with the new module structure.
 In Treex, just as in PyTorch / Keras, we enable to pass the (sub)module to the new module, and parameters are automatically added to the new structure.
 * Multiple frameworks deviate from JAX semantics and require particular versions of `jit`, `grad`, `vmap`, etc., which makes it harder to integrate with other JAX libraries.
 Treex's Modules are plain old JAX PyTrees and are compatible with any JAX library that supports them.
-* Other PyTree-based approaches like Parallax and Equinox do not have a total state management solution to handle complex states as encountered in Flax.
+* Other Pytree-based approaches like Parallax and Equinox do not have a total state management solution to handle complex states as encountered in Flax.
 Treex has the Filter and Update API, which is very expressive and can effectively handle systems with a complex state.

 </details>